MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Introduction

 \section{Introduction}

-Optimal control for unknown nonlinear systems has been a long-standing challenge in various applications such as robotics, manufacturing systems, and so on \cite{lin1998optimal,pan2014nonlinear,pepyne2000optimal}.
-Different learning-based approaches have been explored, such as reinforcement learning, adaptive dynamic programming, and stochastic optimization-based control \cite{dierks2012online,modares2017optimal,zhao2019reinforcement}.
-Recently, the neural state-space model (NSSM) has gained popularity as an effective tool for tackling nonlinear control problems \cite{chakrabarty2023meta,legaard2023constructing,masti2021learning}.
-This model enhances traditional state-space models by employing neural networks to capture complex and nonlinear relationships within the system.
-Specifically, the neural network component empowers the model to learn from data and transform the original state-space into a latent space where the dynamics are reasonably approximated by a linear system~\cite{suykens1995nonlinear}.
-This architecture is grounded in Koopman operator theory, demonstrating that any nonlinear system can be lifted to an infinite-dimensional linear system in a latent space \cite{koopman1932dynamical}.
-For the sake of tractable computations, the latent state of NSSMs is chosen to be of finite size \cite{korda2018linear}.
+Optimal control for unknown nonlinear systems has been a long-standing challenge in various applications such as robotics, manufacturing systems, and so on.
+Different learning-based approaches have been explored, such as reinforcement learning, adaptive dynamic programming, and stochastic optimization-based control \cite{dierks2012online,modares2017optimal,pepyne2000optimal}.
+Recently, the neural state-space model (NSSM) has gained popularity for tackling nonlinear control problems \cite{chakrabarty2023meta,legaard2023constructing}.
+This model enhances traditional state-space models by employing neural networks to capture nonlinearity of the system.
+The architecture is grounded in Koopman operator theory, demonstrating that any nonlinear system can be lifted to an infinite-dimensional linear system in a latent space \cite{koopman1932dynamical}.
+For the sake of tractable computations, the latent state of NSSMs is often chosen to be of finite size.

 Although NSSMs show good performance in approximating nonlinear systems, their training usually requires a large dataset.
-In situations where data is scarce, constructing an accurate model and developing an efficient learning-based controller becomes challenging.
+In situations where data is scarce, constructing an accurate model becomes challenging.
 This difficulty often arises when collecting data from the system of interest, referred to as the \textit{target system}, is arduous or expensive.
-In response to this challenge, recent efforts, while not specifically within the domain of NSSMs, aim to leverage data collected from \textit{source systems} that share similarities with the target system \cite{xin2022identifying,chakrabarty2022optimizing,li2023data}.
-As an example, the target system could be a physical system, while the source system may be a numerical model or a digital twin of the target system, or a system with modified physical parameters that is easily accessible, allowing for the collection of large amounts of data.
-The objective is to use this shared dataset to pre-train a model, then fine-tune it on the target system with limited data.
+In response to this challenge, recent efforts, while not specifically within the domain of NSSMs, aim to leverage data collected from \textit{source systems} that share similarities with the target system \cite{xin2022identifying,li2023data}.
+As an example, the source system may be a numerical model or a digital twin of the target system, or a system with modified physical parameters that is easily accessible, allowing for the collection of large amounts of data.
+We aim to use this shared dataset to pre-train a model, then fine-tune it on the target system with limited data.